-The automation of machine loading/unloading is a natural application for automation.
+The automation of machine loading/unloading is a natural application for palletising robots.

-Kawasaki’s Y series high speed pick & place parallel type robots can be used for material handling and assembly applications in a variety of ind…
+Kawasaki’s Y series high speed parallel type pick and place robots can be used for material handling and assembly applications in a variety of indus…

 One example of the successful use of robotic sorting technology is the sorting solution that we delivered to Northern Herd, which demonstrates how an…